immy1996/immy1996.github.io/_posts/blog/2016-11-06-Finally-got-up-my-blog-up-and-running!.markdown

 It's very simple so if you want to set up a blog and make your first blog post, let me teach you!
 It will be very quick!

 First, you need to find a free jekyll blog theme that you like and want to base your blog off of that.
 There are a lot of jekyll themes out there, Just google "free jekyll blog theme" and you'll find tons of links.
-To help you find a jekyll theme, I put a link right here for you to click on so you don't have to search every single link result you found on google.
+To help you find a jekyll theme, I put a link <a href="http://jekyllthemes.org/"> right here </a> for you to click on so you don't have to search every single link result you found on google.
 Here is what you should be looking once you are redirect to the jekyll theme page:

 Next you need to make a Cloud9 account and create a workspace for just your blog.
 Once you're done with that you, in your terminal you need to put: